Gissio/radpro/README.md

 ### Requirements

-To install FS2011 Pro, you will need the following tools and components:
+To install Rad Pro, you will need the following tools and components:

 * A Philips screwdriver
 * A soldering iron and solder